 Membership

-Membership shall be comprised of major and regional commercial aircraft operators, air/ground service providers and organizations representing aircraft operators in business and private general aviation.
-The constituency of organizational memberships, and affiliations among airlines should be considered so as to minimize duplication of representation.
+Membership shall be comprised of major and regional US based commercial aircraft operators, air/ground service providers and organizations representing aircraft operators in business and private general aviation.
+The constituency of organizational memberships, and affiliations among airlines should be considered to maximize representation of the US commercial aviation industry, while also minimizing duplication of representation.

 It is recommended that individuals nominated for membership in the Aeronautical Frequency Committee be experienced in aeronautical communications, radio frequency planning, and communications regulatory matters.

-The membership of AFC shall be composed of voting members, alternates for voting members, and non-voting members as approved by the ASRI Board of Directors.
-ASRI shall designate one voting member from the ASRI staff.
-Service providers will designate one voting member and a Technical Director to act in a non-voting capacity to the AFC.
-The AFC will review its membership periodically, and make recommendations for any additions or deletions to the voting membership to the ASRI Board of Directors.
+The membership of AFC shall be composed of named voting members and their alternates, , associate (non-voting) members, lifetime honorary (non-voting) members, cooperative (non-voting) members, and guest (non-voting) members Additionally, ASRI shall designate one voting member from the ASRI staff.
+All membership changes to categories other than guest and cooperative members must be approved by the ASRI Board of Directors.

 Officers

 Chairman